 As such, it is imperative to plan out when you will take your MCAT, based upon which colleges you intend to apply to and what requirements those schools place on MCAT score ages.

 Do Medical Schools Discount Old Scores?

 With that said, it is probably best to present a score that is within two years of your application date in order to maximize your odds of acceptance.
-If your scores are more than two years old, some schools might see you as out of practice.
+If your scores are more than two years old (for schools taking scores up to three years old), some schools might see you as out of practice.